sendwithus/confidence/README.md

 Returns an object containing:

- - `hasWinner`: true if a winner could be calculated, false otherwise
+ - `hasWinner`: `true` if a winner could be calculated, `false` otherwise
- - `hasEnoughData`: true if there is enough data to calculate a statistically significant result, false otherwise
+ - `hasEnoughData`: `true` if there is enough data to calculate a statistically significant result, `false` otherwise
- - `winnerID`: the ID of the winning variation, or `null` if there isn't one
+ - `winnerID`: the ID of the winning variant, or `null` if there isn't one
- - `winnerName`: the name of the winning variation or `null` if there isn't one
+ - `winnerName`: the name of the winning variant or `null` if there isn't one
- - `confidenceInterval`: the minimum and maximum values of the confidence interval, or `null` if there is no winner
+ - `confidenceInterval`: the of the confidence interval, or `null` if there is no winner. ex: `{min: 0.154, max: 0.187}`
- - `readable`: your human readable result
+ - `readable`: human readable result. ex: `There is not enough data to determine a winner.`

 ## Examples